tuur/sdoh_n2c2track2_ucsf_umcu/README.md

 The text data (clinical notes from MIMIC III and the University of Washington) and annotations were provided by the task organizers under a data sharing agreement, for patient privacy reasons.
 For this reason we cannot share this data here.

+The DNR/DNI annotations can be found on this repository: https://github.com/tuur/code-status-annotations-mimic

 # References

 Results from our submissions are reported in the attached abstract: